 Children and adolescents are more likely than adults to have no symptoms at all or only mild symptoms, and are more likely to have gastrointestinal problems.

-Pregnant women who become infected with SARS-CoV-2 relatively rarely have high temperature and muscle pain.
 Most newborns whose mothers tested positive for SARS-CoV-2 during pregnancy do not have any symptoms.

 What should people do if they have symptoms?